When you support the AJA, you become a member of the Society for the American Journal of Archaeology.

-The Society for the American Journal of Archaeology was founded in 1989 to expand the size and scope of the Archaeological Institute of America’s official journal, to make possible its timely publication, and to ensure its future financial health.
-In recent years, contributions from Society members have helped underwrite AJA’s entry into digital publishing, allowing for the creation and maintenance of the AJA's website and the availability of an electronic subscription option.
-Society funds have also contributed to the publication of color illustrations and open access content.
+The Society was founded in 1989 to expand the size and scope of the Archaeological Institute of America’s official journal, to make possible its timely publication, and to ensure its future financial health.
+Contributions from Society members have helped underwrite the AJA’s entry into digital publishing, allowing for the creation and maintenance of the AJA website, the availability of an electronic subscription option, and the launch of AJA Open Access.

 The Society for the American Journal of Archaeology